NPL to expand curbside pickup hours beginning July 6.

 What should I do if accessing this service is a hardship or not feasible?

-If you have mobility issues, you are an essential employee, or have any other difficulties accessing curbside service as described, please call or email us to discuss accommodations.
+If you have mobility issues, you are an essential employee, or have any other difficulties accessing curbside service as described for whatever reasons, please call or email us to discuss accommodations.

 What are you doing to protect the safety of patrons and library staff?